594913 ꞌAylóꞌchaxnim: Nomenclature

 Upon discovery, the asteroid was given the internal designation ZTF09k5.
 The Minor Planet Center (MPC) gave it the provisional designation on 8 January 2020, after follow-up observations sufficiently determined its orbit.
 After its orbit had been determined to sufficient precision, the MPC assigned it the permanent number 594913 on 20 September 2021 (M.P.C.
 135125).
 Its name was approved on 8 November 2021. ꞌAylóꞌchaxnim means 'Venus girl' in the indigenous Luiseño language of southern California.
 (Note: The name is derived from ꞌaylóchax 'morning star' (also 'food left overnight'), which in turn derives (ꞌa-ylócha-x) from yulóchax 'to stay the night, be kept overnight'.
 The glottal stop in the verb yulóchax occurs automatically (ch becomes ꞌch after a stressed vowel) and is not normally written (Elliot 1999: 15).)
-The name celebrates the location of the discovery (Palomar Mountain, which is on ancestral Luiseño land) and the fact that ꞌAylóꞌchaxnim is the first discovered asteroid to orbit entirely within the orbit of Venus.
+The name references the location of the discovery (Palomar Mountain, which is on ancestral Luiseño land) and the fact that ꞌAylóꞌchaxnim is the first discovered asteroid to orbit entirely within the orbit of Venus.
 Being the prototype of the informally named Vatira class, its name is expected to be used to refer to this newly confirmed population.